Dalat City - Flowers, Food and Crazy Mazes

 Da Lat Lake - Xuan Huong Lake

-If you have read any of our blogs you will know that we are walkers, if it is possible to go on foot we will do.
-We love just wandering around a new place or city and seeing what we stumble across.
+If you have read any of our blogs you will know that we are walkers, if it is possible to go on foot we will do it.
+We love wandering around a new place or city and just seeing what we stumble across.
 As soon as we landed in Da Lat we saw the large lake and thought, “yep lets walk around that!”

 The surface of the large lake reflects the sky, clouds and buildings all around.
 Taken at Da Lat Lake in Central Vietnam.

-The walk is around 7 km without detours but takes you past or near several interesting places.
-It comes within 5 minutes of the Da Lat Railway station we mentioned above, brings you right next to the Flower Park (mentioned below) and walks you right alongside the Lam Vien Square.
+The walk around the edge of Dalat Lake is around 7 km, without detours.
+This lakeside walk takes you past or near several interesting Dalat landmarks: It comes within 5 minutes of the Da Lat Railway station we mentioned above, brings you right next to the Flower Park (mentioned below) and walks you right alongside the Lam Vien Square.

 The Lam Vien Square lies right on the lake's edge and is dominated by two very unique buildings.